micro-toolkit/logger-facade-console-plugin-nodejs/README.md

 **Level:** The level configuration active for this pluggin.

 **Format:** The message format to log, the message information can use util.format parameters.
- * %name - name of current logger instance
+ * %logger - name of current logger instance
  * %time - current date time
  * %level - message level
  * %pid - process id